-When full, seal the bag with tape and add to a stericycle biohazard box.
+When full, seal the bag with tape and add to a Stericycle biohazard box.

 Pipettes, tips, tubes, etc.

 Decontaminate with appropriate disinfectant (listed in section D) for at least 15 minutes.

 Pipettes and tips are considered to be sharps; after decontamination, discard them in a puncture-proof container or directly into a biohazard waste box for final disposal.